Prompt Rules

 MCP Validation

-Detect tool poisoning and other security issues in MCP tool definitions, such as duplicate tool names or malicious descriptions.
+Detect tool poisoning and other security issues in MCP tool definitions included in the tools parameter in requests to AIDR APIs.

 Supported actions: